as

 Vega Virtual Device (VVD) enhancements

-Vega SDK v0.21 introduces improvements to the Vega Virtual Device (VVD) and Vega CLI (VCLI) with streamlined commands, an improved user experience, an updated Vega Studio extension, new keyboard controls, and improved error handling.
+Vega SDK v0.21 introduces improvements to the Vega Virtual Device (VVD) and Vega CLI (VCLI).
+You now have streamlined commands, an improved user experience, an updated Vega Studio extension, new keyboard controls, and improved error handling.

 Name and command updates

 The Vega Virtual Device identifier is now VirtualDevice, replacing the Simulator identifier across all tools and interfaces.
 Support for the Simulator identifier ends November 2025.
-You should start using VirtualDevice before this change takes effect.
+Start using VirtualDevice before this change takes effect.

 KVD user interface updates